Bhumbra/DeepNodal/QUICKSTART.md

 The first stage can require considerable amounts of coding even for somewhat simple network configurations.
 Matters become much more complicated with multiple hardware devices (e.g. GPUs) to the extent where a minor adjustment to a network design can entail a lot of changes in code.
-There are very useful libraries that provide convenient wrappers around deep learning backends, with more intuitive functions for common network configurations.
-However, while they might reduce of bulk of code, the resulting code remains highly repetitive.
+There are helpful libraries that provide convenient wrappers around deep learning backends, with more intuitive functions for common network configurations.
+However, while they might reduce some of the syntactic bulk, the resulting code remains highly vulnerable to boilerplate verbosity.

 DeepNodal adopts a different approach.
-It is designed with research science work in mind rather than software engineering applications.
-It abstracts much of engineering components so that the coding can be focussed on network design instead.
+A model-driven engineering methodology underlies the design of DeepNodal to provide a deep learning framework for research science work rather than software engineering applications.
+It aims at using abstract representations of concepts to encapsulate much of engineering components so that the coding can be focussed on network design instead.
 This is achieved by adding an additional stage to the list above:

 1. Specification of network design and learning regimes.
 2. Graph object construction.
 3. Execution and updates of graph objects with feeded data.

 At first it might seem an additional first step would require an increase in code instructions.
-However, by introducing this a specification stage, DeepNodal almostly entirely takes care of stages 2 and 3.
-By separating network and learning design from graph construction and execution, the code is considerably shortened and much less likely to contain errors.
+However, by introducing this specification stage, DeepNodal almostly entirely takes care of stages 2 and 3.
+By separating network and learning design from graph construction and execution, the code is considerably shortened and much less prone to coding errors.

 The only real learning curve for coders is short and shallow, and that is to understand how to code specifications.
 This is very straightforward in DeepNodal, where for instance `stack` specifications (we will describe stacks properly later)